waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Discarded Hypotheses
 - **Victory Road 3F (Failed Plan):** The initial strategy from the `puzzle_strategist_agent` to push a boulder along the y=2 corridor was a hallucination.
 The path was blocked by impassable tiles at (5, 2) and (6, 2).
 - **Victory Road 2F (Agent Failure - Turn 120163):** The `puzzle_strategist_agent`'s plan to use the southern boulder at (8, 15) failed.
 The agent's proposed path to push the boulder to (9, 16) was blocked by an impassable tile at (9, 16).
 This confirms the agent can hallucinate invalid paths.
 The boulder is now trapped at (8, 16).
+- **Victory Road 2F (Retreat Plan - Turn 120286):** A plan to retreat from Victory Road to heal was formulated due to low party health.
+This was invalidated by a system directive forcing the completion of the eastern boulder puzzle.

 # VI.
 Unsolved Puzzles (Inactive)
 - **Victory Road 2F (Eastern Boulder Puzzle):** Appears unsolvable with the southern boulder.
 The northern boulder at (6,6) is the only remaining option, but is currently inaccessible due to impassable objects.